carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 -  In the rare instance that you need to schedule a session outside of the quarterly scheduling period, the Community Session Host should reach out to the [Community Engagement Team](mailto:community@carpentries.com).
 The session is not confirmed until a Community Engagement Team member contacts the host.

-#### Signing Up to Host a Local or Regional Community Call
+#### Signing Up to Host a Local or Regional Community Session

-Subcommunity Leaders are responsible for scheduling and hosting local and regional community calls.
-These calls are currently listed on the [Community Calendar](https://carpentries.org/community/events/).
-If a Subcommunity Leader is interested in listing a Regional Community Call there and having it added to The Carpentries Community Calendar, they should email community@carpentries.org.
-If they instead want to have the call added to Pretix where individuals can sign up to attend, they can add the events using [Calendly](https://calendly.com/thecarpentries) during the signup period as described in the [Signing Up to Host a Community Session section of this handbook](#step-by-step-guides).
+Subcommunity Leaders are responsible for scheduling and hosting local and regional community sessions.
+These sessions are currently listed on the [Community Calendar](https://carpentries.org/community/events/).
+If a Subcommunity Leader is interested in listing a Regional Community Session there and having it added to The Carpentries Community Calendar, they should email community@carpentries.org.
+If they instead want to have the session added to Pretix where individuals can sign up to attend, they can add the events using [Calendly](https://calendly.com/thecarpentries) during the signup period as described in the [Signing Up to Host a Community Session section of this handbook](#step-by-step-guides).
 This will automatically add the event to the Community Calendar and Pretix.
 To learn more about becoming a Subcommunity Leader, please visit the [FAQs section of this handbook](#faq).

 ### Checklist for Hosting a Community Session